 Will an IVA affect my credit rating?

-When you enter into an IVA, it’ll appear on your credit file for six years.
-The six years begin from the date your IVA is approved.
+When you enter into an IVA, it’ll appear on your credit file for six years, from the date your IVA is approved.

-If you finish your IVA early, it’ll still appear on your credit file for six years, however it will be marked as complete.
+- If you finish your IVA early, it’ll still appear on your credit file for six years, however it’ll be marked as complete

 What happens to my assets on an IVA?